d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 In machine learning, we might have hundreds of megabytes of parameters and update all of them multiple times per second.
 Typically, we will want to perform these updates *in place*.
 Second, we might point at the same parameters from multiple variables.
 If we do not update in place, other references will still point to the old memory location, making it possible for parts of our code to inadvertently reference stale parameters.

-:begin_tab:`mxnet`
-Fortunately, performing in-place operations in MXNet is easy.
-:end_tab:

-:begin_tab:`pytorch`
-Fortunately, performing in-place operations in PyTorch is easy.
-:end_tab:

 :begin_tab:`mxnet, pytorch`
+Fortunately, performing in-place operations is easy.
 We can assign the result of an operation to a previously allocated array with slice notation, e.g., `y[:] = <expression>`.